awwright/http-progress/draft-wright-http-resume-request.md

 ### Acknowledge

-This response header is intended to be used in `100 Continue` intermediate responses to confirm to the client that some amount of data has been persisted.
+This response header is intended to be used in `100 Continue` interim responses to confirm to the client that some amount of data has been persisted.
 Clients MAY use this header to know how far back to keep data buffered, in case it must be re-transmitted.

 ~~~abnf
 Acknowledge = 1*DIGIT